instea/react-native-color-picker/README.md

 ## Limitations
 * Does not work well within `ScrollView` due to touch event interference.
+* RN has deprecated `Slider` component.
+You need to provide Slider component as prop to overcome this.
 * There is known [bug](https://github.com/instea/react-native-color-picker/issues/17) affecting RN 0.61 on IOS.
 See more info about the workaround.

 ## Thanks